FTBpro/go-workshop/README.md

 Init the store from `main` with some static data.

 ##### Register `http.HandleFunc` to `/facts` pattern
-Like in the ping from previous exercise, use an anonymous function as argument to `http.HandleFunc` function.
+Like in the ping from previous exercise, use an anonymous function as an argument to `http.HandleFunc` function.

 In this function you will:
 * Get all the facts from the store